 Get professional experience at a human rights organization and examine the legacy of apartheid and the ideas, values, and practice of social justice in South Africa.

-Cape Town is a hub of human rights organizations.
-You’ll experience how human rights advocacy plays out in the wake of deep legally enforced racial discrimination and economic and political exclusion.
+Experience how human rights advocacy plays out in a country emerging from legally enforced racial discrimination and economic and political exclusion.

 Practice experiential and reflective learning during your internship.